 Through the Sealed Corridor Program, the N.C.
 Department of Transportation's Rail Division works with communities along the Raleigh-Charlotte corridor to eliminate or improve rail-highway crossings — intersections where roadways cross railroad tracks.

-NCDOT has worked with Norfolk Southern, North Carolina Railroad Co. and CSX to "seal" the corridor between Raleigh and Charlotte by using enhanced traffic-control devices, closing crosses, and grade separations – separating rail from roadway traffic.
+NCDOT works with Norfolk Southern, North Carolina Railroad Co. and CSX to "seal" the corridor between Raleigh and Charlotte by using enhanced traffic-control devices, closing crossings, and grade separations — separating rail from roadway traffic.

-The program has involved reducing the number of crossings and placing gates and signals at crossings.
+The program includes reducing the number of crossings and installing flashing lights and gates to protect motorists.

-In 1992, only 30 percent of North Carolina's 5,000 public railroad crossings had flashing lights and gates.
-As of 2017, automatic warning devices were in place at 60 percent of the public crossings in North Carolina.
+In 1992, only 30 percent of the 5,000 public railroad crossings in North Carolina had flashing lights and gates.
+As of April 2020, these safety devices were in place at 62 percent of the state's public crossings.